NickMeepo/AttrKit/Documentation.md

 AttrKit is a framework which is inspired by SnapKit.
 Some flaws still exists and we list as follows.

-1. Coutinus text with sub paragraph style will be covered.
+1. Continious text with sub paragraph style will be covered.

 ```swift
 // In this example, alignment of "456" will be lost.